leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

     --x-min 45 --x-max 75 --x-step 5 \
     --z-min -75 --z-max -45 --z-step 4
 ```
+The FLIR 31S4M camera has a resolution 2048 x 1536 (4:3 aspect ratio), so it's recommended to use an `--x-step` `--z-step` with a similar ratio.
+All stop/start/step values are in mm, with the smallest accepted step size ~0.06mm.

-Workflow per placement (repeats for as many placements as you want):
+Workflow per placement (repeats for as many placements as needed):

 1. Prompts for optic configuration and placement ID, then homes (`$H`).
 2. You measure the optic→sensor distance along the beam with the camera at